 Barbourville is a very small city located in the state of Kentucky.
 With a population of 3,174 people and five constituent neighborhoods, Barbourville is the 132nd largest community in Kentucky.

 Unlike some cities, Barbourville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Barbourville are a mix of both white- and blue-collar jobs.
-Overall, Barbourville is a city of sales and office workers, managers, and transportation and shipping workers.
-There are especially a lot of people living in Barbourville who work in office and administrative support (18.34%), management occupations (17.17%), and sales jobs (14.83%).
+Overall, Barbourville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Barbourville who work in office and administrative support (17.48%), teaching (15.85%), and management occupations (11.76%).

-Barbourville is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Barbourville enrolled in college, Barbourville has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Barbourville is a college town.
+There are a lot of students in Barbourville attending college, and as a result Barbourville provides a number of services, amenities and opportunities geared to the needs and activities of students.

 As is often the case in a small city, Barbourville doesn't have a public transportation system that people use for their commute.

-The per capita income in Barbourville in 2010 was $17,275, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
-This equates to an annual income of $69,100 for a family of four.
+The per capita income in Barbourville in 2010 was $18,016, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,064 for a family of four.
 However, Barbourville contains both very wealthy and poor people as well.

 The people who call Barbourville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Barbourville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Barbourville include English, Irish, British, and Italian.
+Important ancestries of people in Barbourville include German, English, French , and British.

 The most common language spoken in Barbourville is English.
-Other important languages spoken here include Pacific Island languages and Spanish.
+Other important languages spoken here include Spanish and Chinese.